 To verify that the request came from Shopify, you need to compute the HMAC digest according to the SHA-256 hash function and compare it to the value in the

-X-Shopify-Hmac-SHA256 header.
-If the values match, the webhook was sent from Shopify.
+signature property.
+If the values match, the request was sent from Shopify.

-Below is an example in Ruby using the ruby-hmac gem to calculate the digital signature:
+Below is an example in Ruby to calculate the digital signature:

 If the HTTP response from the proxy URL has